VanAntworth/School_District_Analysis/README.md

 How is the district summary affected?
+The district summary was affected negatively as the overall passing score decreased.
+The passing math score seeing a larger decrease in passing percentage.

 How is the school summary affected?

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?